 Clock in the eurkaryotic cell

 The circadian clock represents a fundamental aspect of biology that is possibly common to all cells.
 The clock imposes a temporal structure on processes from gene expression to behavior.
-Clocks are virtually always found in the entrained state in nature.
+Although circadian clocks are recognised in the lab by a self-sustained, approximately 24h oscillation in constant conditions, these clocks are virtually always found in the entrained state in nature.
 Entrainment is the process whereby the circadian machinery is stably synchronized to the 24h environmental cycle.
-Entraining stimuli (zeitgebers) include light and numerous other reliable and predictable features of the environment stemming from the light cycle (e.g. temperature, food, etc.).
-Due to genetic and environmental variability (e.g. season), a distribution of entrained phases or chronotypes is observed in a given population.
+Zeitgebers, the stimuli that reliably recur each 24h, include light and numerous other predictable features of the environment stemming from the light cycle (e.g. temperature, food, etc.).
+Due to biological, genetic and environmental variability (e.g. season), a distribution of entrained phases or chronotypes is observed in a given population.
 Thus, entrainment is not a single entity but rather a dynamic process and until we have figured out the rules therein we cannot understand daily timing.

 Back to Group